 How is your preschool handling the COVID-19 pandemic?

-We decided that keeping the school closed was the safest path for our teachers and the students.
-Instead we are offering a virtual preschool package for the remainder of the 2020/21 school year (through May 2021).
+We are offering virtual preschool package for the remainder of the 2020/21 school year (through May 2021).
 You can learn all the details about our Virtual Preschool Experience here.

 How do I start the process of enrolling my child?

 For the Fall 2021-22 program, you can take the following steps to register:

 Complete the form here to sign up for Fall 2021-22 classes and pay the $75 here registration fee here. *the registration fee is refundable if we change the preschool due to COVID and you decide to withdraw.